smartium/vdo.ninja/IFRAME.md

 });
 ```

-This VDO.Ninja API is developed and expanded based on user feedback and requests.
+This SMARTIUM call API is developed and expanded based on user feedback and requests.
 It is by no means complete.

-Please feel free to follow me in the VDO.Ninja Discord channel (discord.vdo.ninja) where I post news about updates and listen to requests.
-The upcoming version of VDO.Ninja is also often hosted at https://vdo.ninja/beta, where you can explore new features and help crush any unexpected bugs.
+Please feel free to follow me in the SMARTIUM call Discord channel (discord.vdo.ninja) where I post news about updates and listen to requests.
+The upcoming version of SMARTIUM call is also often hosted at https://vdo.ninja/beta, where you can explore new features and help crush any unexpected bugs.

 -steve